-Summary: We make parametric changes to at most four OpenCL functions in existing benchmarks and trigger the MultiCL runtime to automatically schedule the command queues and map them to the ideal combination of devices.
-We choose the autofit global scheduler for the context, while the command queues choose either the explicit region or kernel epoch local scheduler options.
+We add new parameters to at most four OpenCL functions in existing benchmarks and trigger the MultiCL runtime to automatically schedule the command queues and map them to the ideal combination of devices.
+We choose the autofit global scheduler for the context, while the command queues choose either the explicit region or kernel epoch local scheduler options (Table 2).
+MultiCL also has the capability to specify per-kernel launch parameters for architecture-specific optimized applications.
 The MultiCL scheduler performs static device profiling to collect the device distance metrics, performs dynamic kernel profiling to estimate the kernel running costs, and then computes the aggregate cost metric from the data transfer and kernel execution costs.
-We derive the data transfer costs based on the device profiles, and the kernel profiles provide the kernel execution costs.
+We derive the data transfer costs from the offline device profiles and the kernel execution costs from the online kernel profiles.
 We use the aggregate cost metric to compute the ideal queue-device mapping.